Privacy Notice and FAQs

 • Corporate Transactions: In the event of a merger, reorganization, dissolution, or similar corporate event, or the sale of all or substantially all of our assets, we expect that the information that we have collected, including personal information, may be disclosed to the surviving entity in a merger or the acquiring entity.
 Such information will be disclosed in accordance with applicable law.

 • Other Disclosures with Your Consent.
-We may ask if you would like us to share your information with other unaffiliated third parties who are not described elsewhere in this Privacy Policy.
+We may ask if you would like us to share your information with other unaffiliated third parties who are not described elsewhere in this Privacy Notice.

 We apply a general rule of keeping personal information only for so long as is required to fulfil the purpose for which it was collected.
 However, in some circumstances, we will retain your personal information for longer periods of time.
 We will retain personal information for the following purposes: (i) as long as it is necessary and relevant for our operations and to provide the Service, e.g. so that we have an accurate record of your dealings with us in the event of any complaints or challenge; and (ii) to comply with applicable laws, prevent fraud, resolve disputes, troubleshoot problems, assist with any investigation, and take other actions as permitted by law.